 Please read our “Frequently Asked Questions” before contacting us.
 Contact info is below.

 Disclaimer: We don’t call it an adventure for no reason.
 Our tour may not be suitable for individuals who are physically challenged.
 Those that suffer from motion sickness should take precautions.
 Safety is always our top priority.
 Ocean conditions can sometimes turn rough; therefore tour routes and schedules are approximate and subject to change.
 Snorkeling and sea caves depend on ocean conditions.
-At this time, passengers must walk up to 3/4 of a mile on the beach to get to our boat.
 They must also be prepared to wade into sometime waist-deep water, sometimes in small surf.
 We do not guarantee snorkeling or entry into sea caves – that is always the goal, but the captain will determine on the day if it is safe to do so.
 Rain is seldom a cause for us to cancel a tour.
 Please keep all factors in mind when considering us for a tour.
 Mahalo.

 No. Our calendar is the same in our office and online.